 \subsection{Results for Isobaric collision : Ru+Ru and Zr+Zr at $\sqrt{s_{NN}}=$ 200 GeV}

-In this section, we present the results for the factorization-breaking coefficients of the elliptic flow for isobaric collision systems e.g. $^{96}$Ru + $ ^{96}$Ru and $^{96}$Zr + $ ^{96}$Zr.
+In this section, we present the results for the factorization-breaking coefficients for isobaric collision systems e.g. $^{96}$Ru + $ ^{96}$Ru and $^{96}$Zr + $ ^{96}$Zr.
 Studies of such isobar collisions are a novel yet very useful probe of the deformation effect in high energy heavy ion collision, because the colliding nuclei have the same mass number but different nuclear deformation.
 Thus they are the ideal candidates for deformation studies as they can be easily studied in experiment.
 Any difference on the final state observables between these two nuclei is due to the impact of the difference in their nuclear structures.
 However, not all observables have a significant sensitivity to this structural difference. $^{96}$Ru has a large quadrupole deformation ($\beta_2$), whereas $ ^{96}$Zr has a significant leading octupole deformation ($\beta_3$) as well, which make these isobars structurally different.
 The values of these deformation parameters are given in Tab. \ref{wsparamtable}.
 Past studies have established that $\beta_2$ and $\beta_3$ contribute to the initial eccentricity $\epsilon_2$ but only $\beta_3$ contributes to $\epsilon_3$.
-As a result, the final elliptic and triangular flow for these isobar collision are given by \cite{Zhang:2021kxj}
+As a result, the final elliptic and triangular flow for these isobar collision are given by \cite{Jia:2021tzt,Zhang:2021kxj}

-In Fig. \ref{V2sqv2sqvecRuZr}, the flow vector square factorization-breaking coefficients for the elliptic flow $r_{2;2}(p)$ are shown for 0-5\% centrality for the isobar collisions.
+As we are focused on the ultra-central collisions, the In Fig. \ref{V2sqv2sqvecRuZr}, the flow vector square factorization-breaking coefficients for the elliptic flow $r_{2;2}(p)$ are shown for 0-5\% centrality for the isobar collisions.
 The figure shows that there are significant decorrelations in both cases but there is almost no difference between Ru and Zr though they have different deformed structures.
 The reason behind this is that both nuclei are deformed and both deformation parameters $\beta_2$ and $\beta_3$ contribute to $v_2$, although the type of deformations are different.
 Due to a small mass number, the fluctuation contribution to $\epsilon_n$ is relatively more important.
-The magnitude and angle decorrelations also show similar results (not shown).
+The magnitude and angle decorrelations show similar results (not shown).
 Thus the factorization-breaking coefficients for the elliptic flow are not suitable observables to study in isobar analysis.